codescene-oss/codescene-vscode/README.md

 ![screenshot3](screenshots/auto-refactor-showcase.gif)

 This feature extends CodeScene's capabilities to not only identify code health issues but also automatically suggest and perform code refactoring to improve the overall maintainability of your codebase.
 CodeScene's ACE is designed to enhance your development experience by proactively addressing issues in your code.
-By leveraging advanced analysis techniques with help of AI, it can help identify areas of improvement within your code and provide automated suggestions for refactoring.
+By leveraging advanced analysis techniques with help of AI, it can help identify areas of improvement within your code and provide suggestions for refactoring.

 To unleash the full potential of the AI features you need to sign in to a CodeScene instance.
 Clicking "Sign in with CodeScene..." will open an external browser for logging in to CodeScene, then redirect you back to vscode.
 Read more in the [docs](https://codescene.io/docs/auto-refactor/index.html).